Chart Color Schemes

 The level of residential development activity in Narangba was found to be higher than 90% of real estate markets across the country

 Narangba has seen approximately 239 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 1,195 homes were approved, with another 112 approved so far in FY-26.
-On average, about two people have moved to the area per new home constructed over these years, indicating strong demand that supports property values.
+Between FY-21 and FY-25, around 1,195 homes were approved, with an additional 134 approved in FY-26 to date.
+On average, about two people moved to the area per new home constructed over these five financial years, indicating strong demand that supports property values.

-The average construction cost value of new homes is $253,000, which is below the regional average, suggesting more affordable housing options for buyers.
+The average construction cost value of new homes was $253,000, which is below the regional average, suggesting more affordable housing options for buyers.
 This year has seen $37.1 million in commercial development approvals, reflecting robust commercial development momentum.
-Compared to Greater Brisbane, Narangba records about three-quarters the building activity per person and ranks among the 86th percentile of areas assessed nationally, indicating strong developer confidence in the area.
-The new building activity comprises 93.0% standalone homes and 7.0% townhouses or apartments, maintaining Narangba's traditional low-density character focused on family homes.
+Compared to Greater Brisbane, Narangba records about three-quarters the building activity per person and ranks among the 85th percentile nationally, indicating strong developer confidence.
+New building activity consists of approximately 93% standalone homes and 7% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.

 With around 109 people per dwelling approval, Narangba exhibits characteristics of a growth area.
-Population forecasts project an increase of 6,270 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Narangba is projected to gain about 6,270 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development